Ouranosinc/xscen/docs/goodtoknow.rst

 Metadata translation
 --------------------

 xscen itself does not add many translatable attributes, but when it does, it will look into xclim's options for which locales to translate them to.
-Similar to xclim, it will always add a particular attribute in english and then translations with the same attribute name suffixed by "_XX", where "XX" is the two-letter locale name, usually following the `ISO-639-1 <https://en.wikipedia.org/wiki/ISO_639-1>`_ standard.
+Similar to xclim, it will always add a particular attribute in english and then translations with the same attribute name suffixed by "_XX", where "XX" is the two-letter language code, as set in the `ISO-639-1 <https://en.wikipedia.org/wiki/ISO_639-1>`_ standard.
 For example, if a function adds a `long_name` and Inuktitut translation is activated, the function will also add a `long_name_iu` attribute.

 In a config file, activating French translations for both xclim's indicators and xscen (and figanos) is done with :